udoprog/leaky-bucket/README.md

 Each rate limiter has two acquisition modes.
 A fast path and a slow path.
-The fast path is used if the desired number of tokens are readily available, and involves incrementing an atomic counter indicating that the acquired number of tokens have been added to the bucket.
+The fast path is used if the desired number of tokens are readily available, and simply involves decrementing the number of tokens available in the shared pool.

-If this counter goes over its configured maximum capacity, it overflows into a slow path.
+If the required number of tokens is not available, the task will be forced to be suspended until the next refill interval.
 Here one of the acquiring tasks will switch over to work as a *core*.
 This is known as *core switching*.

 ```rust
 use std::time::Duration;